Who is a Four Wheeler Driver?

 - Cargo Handling: Loading, unloading, and securing cargo to prevent damage during transit.

-Tools and Technologies:
+Tools and Equipment:

-- GPS navigation systems
+- Navigation systems (GPS)

-- Communication devices (e.g., mobile phones, radios)
+- Communication devices (mobile phones, radios)

 How to Become a Four Wheeler Driver in India?

-Becoming a four-wheeler driver in India involves obtaining the necessary qualifications, licenses, and skills.
-Here’s a step-by-step guide:
+Becoming a Four Wheeler Driver in India involves obtaining the necessary qualifications, licenses, and skills.
+Here's a step-by-step guide:

 -

-Educational Qualifications:
+Educational Qualification:

 - A minimum of a high school diploma (10th pass) is generally required.